Lectures

 Manuel Serrano

-JavaScript is particularly difficult to implement efficiently because most of its expressions have all sorts of different meanings that involve all sorts of different executions that are not distinguished by any syntactic or type annotation.
-The common intuition is that only JIT compilers can handle it efficiently because they can rely on heuristic-based strategies that require having the program and the data on hand.
-But static (AOT) compilers can speculate and use heuristics too!
-To demonstrate that, we propose Hopc, an AOT compiler for JavaScript, based on the following assumption: The most likely data structure a program will use is the one for which the compiler is able to produce its best code.
-Thus, contrary to most AOT compilers, Hopc does not rely on complex static analyses to optimize programs.
-It simply tries to generate its best code that it protects with guards.
-In this lecture, we will first present the basic techniques for compiling classical dynamically typed functional programming such as Scheme, and then, once that sets, we will dig into the specificities of the compilation of modern dynamic languages such as JavaScript.
+JavaScript is difficult to implement efficiently because expressions have meanings that involve all sorts of different executions not distinguished by any syntactic or type annotation.
+The intuition is that only JIT compilers can handle it efficiently because they rely on heuristic-based strategies that require both program and data.
+Static (AOT) compilers can speculate and use heuristics too!
+To demonstrate, we propose Hopc, an AOT compiler for JavaScript, based on the following assumption: The most likely data structure a program will use is the one for which the compiler can produce its best code.
+Thus, contrary to most AOTs, Hopc does not rely on complex static analyses.
+It simply generates its best code that it protects with guards.
+In this lecture, I will present the basic techniques for compiling classical dynamically typed functional programming such as Scheme, and then dig into the specificities of JavaScript.

 Programming Language Foundations in Agda